How a character changes and grows (or not) throughout a story.

 After the character’s final scene, she may still have an impact on other characters in the novel, but she won’t grow or change again.
 Hence, it’s the end of her character arc.

-How Does Fictionary You Help With This?
+How Does the Fictionary StoryEditor Help You With This?

 When viewing the Story Arc in Fictionary, you select characters to overlay on the Story Arc.